kfastov/worldcoin-bridge-linea/README.md

 ## Credits

+This repo uses code from the Worldcoin State Bridge for Polygon and Optimism, which can be found [here](https://github.com/worldcoin/world-id-state-bridge).

 This repo uses Paul Razvan Berg's [foundry template](https://github.com/paulrberg/foundry-template/): A Foundry-based template for developing Solidity smart contracts, with sensible defaults.